Direct Sales, MLM, Pyramid Scheme + Beautycounter Opportunity: Honest Thoughts from a Consultant

 We have Incentive Trips based on activity for spoiling, relaxation and a mini-training.
 I earned the 2019 Palm Beach trip and it was amazing!

-This winter, we had a swag-based incentive during the holidays.
+In Winter 2019, we had a swag-based incentive during the holidays.
 I won a brand-new Green Pan kitchen set.
 We always align with companies/swag that has a similar mission.

 Throughout the year, there are opportunities to earn limited-edition swag, like special T-shirts, limited edition colors, and more.